Aurora, Illinois, minor league baseball history: History

 The 1911 Aurora Blues continued play in the Wisconsin–Illinois League as the league became a Class C level league in 1911.
-The Blues finished with a record of 56–57 record and in 7th place.
-Playing under manager Al Tebeau, the Blues finished 20.0 games behind the 1st place Rockford Wolverines in the final standings.
+The Blues finished with a record of 56–57 record and in seventh place.
+Playing under manager Al Tebeau, the Blues finished 20.0 games behind the first place Rockford Wolverines in the final standings.
 On May 18, 1911, Earl Daniels, pitching for Aurora threw a no-hitter in a 2–0 victory over the Green Bay Bays.
 Daniels' Blues teammate Len Madden also threw a no–hitter over the Green Bay Bays in 1911, defeating them 3–0 on August 4, 1911.
 Future Hall of Fame member Casey Stengel played for Aurora in 1911.
 Stengel won the Wisconsin-Illinois League batting title, hitting .352, while adding 50 Stolen bases and 27 outfield assists.

-Manager Al Tebeau was instrumental in bringing Casey Stengel to the 1911 Aurora Blues, having ties to the Kansas City Blues, Stengel's home town team.
+Aurora manager Al Tebeau was instrumental in bringing Casey Stengel to the 1911 Aurora Blues, having ties to the Kansas City Blues, Stengel's hometown team.
 Tabeau previously ran a saloon and hotel in Montgomery, Illinois, becoming a manager of the baseball franchise in Joliet, Illinois before moving to the Aurora Blues.
 Stengel had been assigned to the Aurora Blues after trying out for their counterpart, the Kansas City Blues.
 This, after Stengel had begun his professional career in playing for the Kankakee Kays, Shelbyville Grays and Maysville Rivermen in 1910.
 Brooklyn Dodgers scout Larry Sutton took a train from nearby Chicago to see Stengel play for Aurora on numerous occasions, eventually signing Stengel to a contract.
 Stengel made his major league debut in 1912.

 The Aurora use of the "Blues" moniker reportedly corresponded with the color of the team uniforms.
 The earlier use "Maroons" moniker was said to have been adopted under the same circumstance.

-In 1912, the Aurora Blues continued play and placed 7th.
+In 1912, the Aurora Blues continued play and placed seventh.
 The Blues ended the season with a record of 54–80 in the Wisconsin–Illinois League standings, playing under managers Guy Dickey and Tom Asmussen.
-Aurora finished 34.0 games behind the 1st place Oshkosh Indians in the final standings.
+Aurora finished 34.0 games behind the first place Oshkosh Indians in the final standings.
 The Aurora franchise folded after the 1912 season, replaced by the Milwaukee Creams franchise in the 1913 Wisconsin-Illinois League.

 In Aurora's final season of minor league play, the 1915 Aurora Foxes became members of the six–team Class D level Bi-State League.
-The Foxes had a 25–27 record and were in 4th place under manager Clarence Marshall, when the team disbanded on July 5, 1915.
-The Foxes were 7.0 games behind the 1st place Streator Boosters, as the entire Bi-State League disbanded on July 7, 1915.
+The Foxes had a 25–27 record and were in fourth place under manager Clarence Marshall, when the team disbanded on July 5, 1915.
+The Foxes were 7.0 games behind the first place Streator Boosters, as the entire Bi-State League disbanded on July 7, 1915.
 The league disbanded because the neighboring Elgin Watch Makers franchise had joined Aurora in disbanding on July 5, 1915, and the league could not continue without the two teams.